industrial-edge/pingpong-csharp/README.md

 ## Usage

-Once the applciation is successfully deployed, it can be tested using the IE Flow Creator.
+Once the application is successfully deployed, it can be tested using the IE Flow Creator.

 Please refer to [Testing the application using Simatic Flow Creator](docs/Installation.md#testing-the-application-using-simatic-flow-creator) how to use it.